 Last, the only way you can feed tens of thousands of chickens at once is with high density, high protein, non-organic, feed full of growth hormones.
 This feed is meant to trick the chickens bodies into laying as many eggs as possible.
 Commercial egg farms don’t feed chickens good organic food because it’s too expensive.
 Caged chickens are fed from a trough and the non-caged chickens eat off the floor, which is often covered in chicken manure.

-If you compare a grocery store egg to a backyard chicken egg that is just days old, there is a huge difference in the yolk color (crimson orange) and size, the consistency of the egg white, and most importantly the nutritional content.
-As for the nutritional value difference, check out these facts:
+If you compare a grocery store egg to a backyard chicken egg that is just days old, there is a huge difference in the yolk color and size, the consistency of the egg white, and most importantly the nutritional content.
+As for the nutritional value difference, check out these facts of a backyard chicken egg:

 - 33% less cholesterol